September

 Sir Walter Raleigh, p.
 174-8:

-In the above sequence of poems we can see how lyric poetry functioned as a medium of social communication and also how poetry grows in response to poetry.
-"The Nymph's Reply to the Shepherd" is obviously and directly in response to Marlowe's (exceedingly popular) poem; John Donne's "The Bait" takes a slightly more indirect approach, but its verbal echoes are obviously intentional.
+“The Nymph’s Reply to the Shepherd” is obviously written in response to Marlowe’s (exceedingly popular) poem; John Donne’s “The Bait” takes a slightly more indirect approach, but its verbal echoes are still unmistakable.

 William Shakespeare as dramatist: introductory materials: